yogidevendra/moodI/app-templates/hdfs-part-file-copy/README.md

 This application demonstrates continuous big data archival from HDFS.
 It ingests files as blocks for backup on remote HDFS cluster.

 - Applications avoids overhead of re-constructing the original file.
-Thus, it can process blocks in parallel .
+Thus, it can process blocks in parallel.
 The application keeps the same data at destination but creates part files instead of complete file.
 - The application scales linearly with number of block readers.
-- The application is fault tolerant and can withstand node and cluster outages without data loss.
+- The application is fault tolerant and can withstand for node and cluster outages without data loss.
-- The application is also highly performant and can perform as fast as the network bandwidth allows.
+- The application is also highly performant and can perform equivalent to network speed.
 - The only configuration user needs to provide is source and destination HDFS paths.
 - This enterprise grade application template will dramatically reduce your time to market and cost of operations.